Anaís: Independent releases (2010–16)

 Anaís parted ways with Univision, instead becoming an independent artist while attempting kickstart her music career in the United States.
 She released several independent pop singles during this period, including "Own It" on May 23, 2012, "Naked" on October 4, 2016, "Hostage" on March 24, 2017 and "Too Young" on August 11, 2017.

 Television appearances (2017–present)

 In 2017, Anaís joined the cast of Love & Hip Hop: New York in its eighth season.
-She returns in a supporting role in season nine, but disappears from the show after a few episodes.
-It is eventually revealed that she has been struggling with mental illness, and been in and out of mental health facilities for the past few months.
+She returned in a supporting role in season nine, but disappears from the show after a few episodes.
+It is eventually revealed that she has been struggling with mental illness and been in and out of mental health facilities for the past few months.

 Personal life

 Anaís is openly bisexual.
-She resides in Clifton, New Jersey with her Mother and husband Confesor Ruben Brito, a businessman who works at a luxury car dealership, younger brother Damian Martínez a host of AmericanxLatino show and their two sons, Diamond and King Brito.
+She resides in Clifton, New Jersey with her mother and husband Confesor Ruben Brito, a businessman who works at a luxury car dealership, younger brother Damian Martínez a host of AmericanxLatino show and their two sons, Diamond and King Brito.
 She holds both Dominican and American citizenships.